 Light Reading held its third Big Communications Event (BCE, formerly BTE) in Austin last week.
 Packet Design was a demo sponsor for the two-day event following our appearance at the celebration dinner after being named a finalist for the Most Innovative SDN Product Strategy Leading Lights award.
-I was able to attend some of the keynote sessions, which featured service provider industry luminaries, as well as a few interesting breakout sessions.
+I was able to attend some of the keynote sessions, which featured service provider industry luminaries, as well as a few interesting breakout sessions that covered both open source software and SDN.
 Rather than provide a review of everything I learned, I thought I would focus on one topic: the role of open source software as an SDN enabler for network operators.

 The session was a panel discussion moderated by Senior Heavy Reading Analyst, Roz Roseboro.
 The panelists, who included representatives from the service provider industry, vendors, and the open source community, were: Mark Collier, COO of the OpenStack Foundation; Lauren Cooney, Senior Director of Strategic Programs in Cisco’s Chief Technology & Architecture Office; Heather Kirksey, Director for the Open NFV (OPNFV) project; Randy Nicklas, EVP of Engineering & CTO at service provider Windstream; and Dan Pitt, Executive Director of the Open Networking Foundation.
-Here are my key takeaways from the lively discussion.
+Here are my key takeaways on Open Source Software and SDN from the lively discussion.

 While lower cost products may seem like the obvious benefit for network operators, Nicklas from Windstream said open source economics are not yet proven, although he acknowledged that they should help to increase competition and keep prices low.
 However, everyone agreed that the pace of innovation in a software-defined world is accelerated, best practices shared more easily, and duplication of effort minimized when open source projects deliver solutions that would otherwise be provided commercially.
 Vendors can bring products to market faster by leveraging open source for capabilities that do not require differentiation.
 To underscore this point, Cooney stated that Cisco is currently involved in more than twenty open source projects and wants to integrate open source with proprietary technology across all of its solutions.